AUSTRALIAN BARBECUE ALLIANCE RULES 2024

 - Note the nearest washing up area on site at a competition and regularly clean all used cooking equipment with the appropriate strength cleaning solution or sanitiser.

-- Smoking inside the cooking or preparation area should not occur.
+- Smoking Cigarettes/Vapes inside the cooking or preparation area MUST not occur.

 - Ensure appropriate measures are taken to keep preparation or cooking areas clean and clear of flies, insects or other pests.

-NOTE: Poor food safety practices may result in the ABA Head Judge excluding the team from competing, excluding a particular meat or food from being handed in or warnings given as required and at the sole discretion of the ABA Head Judge.
+NOTE: Even though food safety on site is the sole responsibility of the Promoter, poor food safety practices may result in the ABA Head Judge excluding the team from competing, excluding a particular meat or food from being handed in or warnings given as required and at the sole discretion of the ABA Head Judge, in consultation with the Event Promoter.

 Teams & Judges Declaration

-No part of this document may be reproduced in any full or part form without prior written consent of the Co-Founders or General Manager of the Australasian Barbecue Alliance.
+No part of this document may be reproduced in any full or part form without prior written consent of the Board of the Australian Barbecue Alliance.